General Glossary

 See Great Pox.

-- Frog in Your Throatsearch for term
+Frog in Your Throat

 Secretions of frogs were used to treat sore throats and it was also believed that by placing a live frog in the sufferer's mouth the frog would inhale the disease.